krakenjs/express-enrouten/README.md

 Each definition must have a `path` and `handler` property and can have an optional `method` property (`method` defaults to 'GET').

-Optionally, a `middleware` property can be provided to specify middleware `functions` (with typical `req`, `res` and `next` arguments) for that specific route.
+Optionally, a `middleware` property can be provided to specify an array of middleware `functions` (with typical `req`, `res` and `next` arguments) for that specific route.

 Note that a `handler` has a different function signature than a `controller`.
 While a